 If you are working on this exercise with licks that have common progressions and common building blocks then this is a great exercise for your playing, fretboard overview, ear training and vocabulary.
 It is good for a LOT of things.

 The Guitaristic version of this is also really worthwhile, because you can also use this to develop the visual skills associated with the guitar and your overview of the neck.

 As I mentioned in the beginning of this section then I found myself in a place where I was practicing scales in all positions, but I was only able to solo in some of those positions.
 I only knew how to play the scale in some places without having any vocabulary.
 Taking a simple phrase and then sticking to one key, but exploring how to play it in all positions is in a way the guitar version of moving a lick through 12 keys, and that can be an exercise that really opens up scale positions for you.
 When you find the building blocks that you need in each position by moving some lines through the positions, then it gets easier to solo in those positions.
 In fact, I was given this exercise by a teacher later when I moved to Copenhagen and it did indeed quickly start to do exactly that for my playing.
 This is also the kind of exercise that you can explore doing with the shot solos from the book the Joe Pass Guitar Style to get more out of them, but you can check that video out later.

 Get the PDF and GuitarPro on Patreon:

 You can get the PDF and GuitarPro files on Patreon here:

 You can also download the PDF of my examples here:

 If you want to download a Free E-book of 15 II Valt I licks then subscribe to my newsletter:

-If you have any questions, comments or suggestions for topics or how I can make the lessons better then please let me know.
+If you have any questions, comments, or suggestions for topics then, please let me know.
 Leave a comment on the video or send me an e-mail.
 That is the best way for me to improve my lessons and make them fit what you are searching for.